srikarkc/design-patterns-java/README.md

 The state pattern allows an object to alter its behavior when its internal state changes.
 The object will appear to changes its class.

+### Proxy Pattern

+The Proxy Pattern provides a surrogate or placeholder for another object to control access to it.
+Can be used to add additional behavior when accessing an object, such as lazy initialization, access control, logging, caching, etc.